Isaiah1001/CNN-Learning-Journey/04_compression_deployment/README.md

 ```

 ## Overview
-This stage starts from a baseline EfficientNet B0 model, then fine-tunes classifier  and last three layers, then applies multiple compression methods and benchmarks their performance.
+This stage starts from a baseline EfficientNet B0 model, then fine-tunes the classifier  and the last three layers, then applies multiple compression methods and benchmarks their performance.

 ## Key Design Decisions